-For the next few days or weeks, race, police and crime will be discussed all over America.
-Ferguson will be big news and big, weighty and serious discussions will take place.
+Every time a police officer kills an unarmed black person race, police, and crime will be discussed all over America.
+Ferguson will be big news and big, weighty, and serious discussions will take place.
 Then one day, a few weeks from now or a few months from now, Ferguson will cease to be big news.
 It will cease to be big news because people will grow bored with all the talk changing nothing.
 It will cease to be big news because people will grow bored with telling the same stories over and over again.
 Or saddest, but more likely than not, Ferguson will cease to be big news because another unarmed black boy or black man will be killed by police and attention will follow the new sad story.
 The new unimaginable story will take all our time and attention.

 As I watched the news coverage about the grand jury decision in Ferguson with my son, I held back tears.
 I do not know why I wanted to cry.
 I did not know Michael Brown.
 I did not have a direct connection to the events in Ferguson.
 What I did have is a son who is a little black boy.
 What I did have is a husband who is a black man at work miles and miles away from home.
 If an unarmed black man can be killed by police in America and suffer no punishment, what could possibly make me believe that my son and husband will always be safe?

 All I have is hope.
 Each day as I send my son to catch the school bus, I hope he will get to school safely and return to me unharmed at the end of the day.
 I hope police officers do not stop my son as he walks the block from the school bus to home.
 Each day when I send my husband off to work, I hope he will get to work safely and return to me unharmed at the end of the day.
 I hope that if for some reason he is stopped, he is not shot, arrested unjustly, or harmed in any way.
 I hope that if my husband is stopped by police while driving to or from his destination, he is not profiled as a criminal, a threat, or a danger.
 I hope he comes home to me safe, secure, and unharmed.